infomark-org/infomark-docs/docs/content/guides/tutor.md

 ### Tests

 Public tests will convey their results back to the student in our system.
-These are tests which should help a student to make sure their solution for a programming assignment is roughly correct.
+These are tests that should help a student to make sure their solution for a programming assignment is roughly correct.
 They have to be:

 - verbose
 - deterministic and reproducible

 Private test logs are not visible to the student.
-Only tutors can access these infomation which should test if the submitted solution is completely correct by checking several corner cases.
+Only tutors can access this information which should test if the submitted solution is completely correct by checking several corner cases.
 Tutors will see both test results (public and private test outputs).

 We suggest to have two sub-types of tests: